 The Town maintains 22 individual governmental funds that are grouped into either major or non-major funds.
-The information for the major fund is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances.
-The Town's two major funds are the General Fund and the Capital Improvements Fund.
+The information for the major funds is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances.
+The Town's two major funds are the General Fund and the CRRA Fund.
 The other 20 funds are non-major and are combined into a single, aggregated presentation.
-Individual fund data for each of these non-major governmental funds is provided in the form of combining statements seen elsewhere in this report.
+Individual fund data for each of these non-major governmental funds is provided in the form of combining statements in the Supplemental and Combining Nonmajor Fund Statements and Schedules section of this report.